Jaycode88/Kicassoo/README.md

 # [Kicassoo](https://jaycode88.github.io/Kicassoo/)

-# N.B to Self This is the Django Branch do not push this to main branch

 ** amiresponsive image here **

-Welcome to Kicassoo, the online showcase for an abstract artist.
-This website is dedicated to presenting the artist's profile and captivating collections.
-With a focus on artistic expression and creativity, Kicassoo offers visitors a glimpse into the vibrant world of contemporary art.
+Welcome to Kicassoo, the online showcase for an abstract artist's captivating collections.
+This website highlights Kicassoo's profile and creative works while offering visitors a glimpse into the vibrant world of contemporary art.
+With the addition of a dedicated Print Store, users can now explore and purchase a variety of products featuring Kicassoo's unique artwork, merging art appreciation with accessible, personalized pieces.

 ## Purpose
-The primary purpose of the website is to establish a foundational online presence for the artist, offering a curated showcase of select collections.
-As a starting point, Kicassoo serves as a platform to introduce the artist's work to a wider audience and provide a glimpse into their creative vision.
+The primary purpose of the website is to establish a professional online presence for Kicassoo, an abstract artist, by showcasing curated collections and offering a unique shopping experience.
+Kicassoo serves as a platform to introduce the artist’s work to a broader audience, offering visitors an insight into the artist's creative vision and distinctive style.

-With a focus on simplicity and elegance, the website aims to present a few key collections in a visually compelling manner.
-By showcasing these curated collections, we aim to capture the essence of the artist's style and inspire engagement and interest from visitors.
+With a focus on simplicity and elegance, the website features an accessible Print Store where visitors can purchase a variety of products adorned with Kicassoo's artwork.
+This addition enhances engagement by allowing art enthusiasts to bring Kicassoo’s creations into their personal spaces, further connecting them with the artist's expressive work.
+Through both artistic display and functional eCommerce, the site captures and celebrates the essence of Kicassoo's art, fostering a deeper connection with visitors.

 ## UX
 ### Colour Scheme